itsamirmirzaei/Python-mini-projects/README.md

 - Roulette Game: Roulette Game Implementation in Python.
 - Slot Machine: # A simple slot machine game implemented in Python.
 - Bank Accoumt: Bank account management project using object-oriented programming in Python.
+- Car Store: Manage a car store using python.

 ## How to Run
 To get these projects bruning, make sure you've got Python 3.8 or higher installed.
 Then, hop into the project's folder and run: